caithmac/upsc-digitalgarden/src/site/notes/UPSC/Panchayati Raj.md

 ### Significance of Law
 - Part IX was added
 - 243 to 243 O
+- 29 functional items of the Panchayats
+-

 ### Salient Features
 - Gram Sabha